vynious/dooficial/README.md

-# Dooficial: Discovering and Sharing Food Adventures
+# Dooficial: Discovering and Sharing Food Adventures (Work in progress)

 ## Posting a Food Experience